anttiluode/phi-world-theory/README.md

 > **“The buckyball is not 12 objects.
 > It is one vibration, viewed 12 ways.
 > We just found the vibration.”**
-> Changing the sliders, changing the compression of the law extractor gives you entirely different harmonies, different universe.
+> Changing the sliders, changing the compression of the law extractor (at end of buckyballlawextractor2.py gives you entirely different harmonies, different universe.